awsdocs/aws-cloudformation-user-guide/doc_source/deploying.applications.md

 }
 ```

 In addition to the Amazon EC2 instance and security group, we create three input parameters that specify the instance type, an Amazon EC2 key pair to use for SSH access, and an IP address range that can be used to SSH to the instance\.
-The mapping section ensures that AWS CloudFormation uses the correct AMI ID for the stack's region and the Amazon EC2 instance type\.
+The mapping section ensures that CloudFormation uses the correct AMI ID for the stack's region and the Amazon EC2 instance type\.
 Finally, the output section outputs the public URL of the web server\.

 ## LAMP installation<a name="deployment-walkthrough-lamp-install"></a>